Phobos-developers/Phobos/docs/Fixed-or-Improved-Logics.md

 - OverlayTypes now read and use `ZAdjust` if specified in their `artmd.ini` entry.
 - Setting `[AudioVisual]` -> `ColorAddUse8BitRGB` to true makes game treat values from `[ColorAdd]` as 8-bit RGB (0-255) instead of RGB565 (0-31 for red & blue, 0-63 for green).
 This works for `LaserTargetColor`, `IronCurtainColor`, `BerserkColor` and `ForceShieldColor`.
 - Weapons with `AA=true` Projectile can now correctly fire at air units when both firer and target are over a bridge.
-- Infantries with `OpportunityFire=yes` now can fire while moving correctly.
-Mind that they are still restricted by their sequence.
-The walking infantries can only fire in the frames that they are in the cell they are heading to.
-The flying infantries have no such restriction.

 ## Fixes / interactions with other extensions